North Down (UK Parliament constituency): History

-Kilfedder died in 1995 and his loose Ulster Popular Unionist Party faded away even before the resulting by-election.
-By this time the Northern Ireland Conservatives had collapsed heavily and so there was much speculation about how the by-election would go.
-The Ulster Unionist Party were hopeful that they could retake the seat, but McCartney also stood, this time as a "UK Unionist" with the support of the Democratic Unionist Party.
+Kilfedder died in 1995, and his Ulster Popular Unionist Party faded away even before the resulting by-election.
+By this time support for the Northern Ireland Conservatives had collapsed, and there was much speculation about how the by-election would go.
+The Ulster Unionist Party was hopeful that it could retake the seat, but McCartney also stood, this time as a "UK Unionist" with the support of the Democratic Unionist Party.
 No candidate stood for the Popular Unionists or any nationalist party.
-There was a poor turnout in which McCartney won, with the Conservative vote collapsing from 32% to 2.1%.
+On a low turnout, McCartney won, with the Conservative vote collapsing from 32% to 2.1%.

 McCartney further established his UK Unionist Party and sought to challenge the existing unionist parties by offering a less sectarian alternative.
 He held his seat in the 1997 election and was also elected to both the Northern Ireland Peace Forum in 1996 and the Northern Ireland Assembly in 1998, though on each occasion he was the only UK Unionist elected from North Down.
 In the 1998 Assembly election the Ulster Unionists had their strongest result in the province and there was much speculation that they could unseat McCartney at the next general election.

 A rather public row erupted over the selection of the UUP's candidate.
-Initially the local assembly member Peter Weir was selected, but his opposition to the Good Friday Agreement and David Trimble's leadership became very prominent and a running source of embarrassment to the party.
-Then Weir was deselected and the new candidate selected, Sylvia Hermon, was supportive of both Trimble and the Agreement.
+The local Assembly member Peter Weir was selected, but his opposition to the Good Friday Agreement and David Trimble's leadership became very prominent and a running source of embarrassment to the party.
+Weir was subsequently deselected; his replacement as candidate, Sylvia Hermon, was supportive of both Trimble and the Agreement.
 Hermon, aided by the Alliance standing aside, won the seat.

 Weir remained as an Assembly member but subsequently defected to the Democratic Unionist Party.
 In the 2003 Assembly election Weir successfully defended his seat for the DUP, who also gained another MLA from the Northern Ireland Women's Coalition.
-In the 2005 general election the party battle was altered somewhat by the DUP running Weir, the Alliance putting up a candidate and McCartney, after some speculation, deciding not to stand but to instead endorse Weir.
-In a strong contest Hermon retained the seat, to become the only Ulster Unionist MP at the time, though she later left that party.
+At the 2005 general election, the party battle was altered somewhat by the DUP running Weir, the Alliance putting up a candidate, and McCartney – after some speculation – deciding not to stand but to instead endorse Weir.
+In a strong contest, Hermon retained the seat, becoming at that time the only Ulster Unionist MP, though she later left that party.
 She retained her seat at the 2010 election as an independent with the second-biggest margin of any Northern Irish MP (behind Gerry Adams in Belfast West) and was re-elected at the 2015 and 2017 elections, although her majority was considerably reduced.

-Hermon retired at the 2019 election.
+Hermon retired at the 2019 general election.
 The bulk of her support shifted to the Alliance, and a split unionist vote allowed Alliance candidate Stephen Farry to capture the seat, becoming the Alliance's only MP.
+In the 2024 general election, former MLA for North Down Alex Easton succeeded in capturing the seat from Stephen Farry, defeating him in a landslide, with the backing from the DUP and Traditional Unionist Voice, running as an Independent Unionist.